Module index_map_type¶

 imap%onp_size, while offp_data is intent(in), with extent in the

 last dimension at least imap%offp_size.
+For multi-rank arguments,

 Localization of Indirect Indexing Arrays¶